 This Gwen, who asserts that she’s the “real deal,” is struggling to forgive Peter after feeling a sharp betrayal about having to learn his secret in such an unfortunate way.
 Her questioning to Peter, “How many madmen?
 How many bridges?
 How many-” stings in the exact way Gwen intends it to.
 As a clone, she’s both worried about her future, but also that her role in Peter’s life is a disposable one of many loves cut short by his damaging dual lives.

 In one of the most striking portrayals of Peter’s guilt and loss yet, Gwen verbally recognizes that Peter uses his dual personas as a way to prevent himself from getting attached to any one woman, lest they become the next Gwen Stacy.
 It’s a moment that provides so much color to Peter’s scantly-detailed romantic life post-“One More Day.”
-From Black Cat, to Mary Jane, to Carlie Cooper, Peter has seemingly sabotaged his relationships using his Spider-Man persona so as to avoid allowing himself to wallow in his pain regarding Gwen’s death click the following article.
+From Black Cat, to Mary Jane, to Carlie Cooper, Peter has seemingly sabotaged his relationships using his Spider-Man persona so as to avoid allowing himself to wallow in his pain regarding Gwen’s death.

 So, while there is perhaps a bit too much equivocating about whether or not the Gwen presented here is the real Gwen, this issue of Amazing Spider-Man might be the most honest and frank portrait of Peter Parker that the title has seen in years.
 It should come as no surprise that all it took was spending an issue with Peter, his supporting cast, and some solidly-written dialogue.
 Take note Spider-Man creators, stories like this should be the bread and butter of the series, not a rare gem (place this issue alongside the excellent Amazing Spider-Man: Civil War II stories as two solid wins for Gage in one year).